 Contact us as soon as possible with the transaction details to lodge a dispute.
-See clause 60 ('Transaction Queries') of this booklet for more information.
+See clause 58 ('Transaction Queries') and clause 59 ('Complaints, disputed transactions and investigations') of this booklet for more information.

-More information,
+More information:

 Please see clause 21 ('Foreign Currencies') of this booklet.
 We also apply charges to these transactions and charge you if you use your card overseas (including purchases in Australia that are processed by the card provider or billed by the merchant overseas).